SongRoots Summer Camp - Aug 30th-Sept 3rd 2021!

 Admin and SongRoots Team Extraordinaire!

-Wendy Knudson and Ali Romanow help out with many aspects of SongRoots.
-One of their important roles is that of 'Float Crew' with Bob Romanow!
-These three people get us all on and off of Gambier Island
+Wendy Knudson and Bob Romanow help out with many aspects of SongRoots.
+One of their important roles is that of 'Float Crew'!
+These two people help get us all on and off of Gambier Island

 Your Voice, Your Song– A Singer’s Masterclass w/ Brian Tate and Michael Creber (max 8 singers)